darya134/Data_analytics/13-3. Final project (SQL)/README.md

 # 13-3.
-An analysis of the investment of venture funds in start-up companies
+An analysis of the subscription-based book-reading service's database

 ## Task